 Click “Convert” button and the TiVo converter will generate videos that are compatible with Windows DVD Maker.
 After conversion you can click the “Open” button next to output path to find converted recordings.

+Check the tivo clip you want to edit, and click “Edit” icon to pop up “Video Editor” panel.
 Switch to Crop tab to cut unwanted edges.
-You can crop the video by adjusting the crop frame (drag the green dotted green square frame to circle the part you want to retain) or setting values (Left, Top, Width and Height) of crop area.
+You can crop the video by adjusting the green cropping rectangle or setting values (Left, Top, Width and Height) of crop area.

-After conversion you can burn the converted videos with Windows DVD Maker now:
+After conversion you can burn the converted videos with Windows DVD Maker.
+Follow these steps:

 Now we have finished copying TiVo to DVD!
 Hope this guide helps.